DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Azure IoT Central - Jobs/execution.md

 - Select the IoT-Central data hub.
 ![KEYNOA](/img/KEYNOA/IoT-Central/Data-Hub.png)

 - Log in with your Microsoft account.
+This account needs admin priviledges in both the azure portal as well as the IoT Hub.
 ![KEYNOA](/img/KEYNOA/IoT-Central/Microsoft-login.png)

 - Grant access to the to the application.